New Partnership To Tackle The UK’s Driver Shortage

-We spoke to Ben Bristow, Sales Director, and Solomon Kravitz, Head of Corporate Business, at Specialised Training Services, to learn more about the trends that are exacerbating the UK’s driver shortage and how their partnership with Manpower will make the difference.
+We spoke to Ben Bristow, Sales Director, and Solomon Kravitz, Head of Corporate Business, at HGV Training Services, to learn more about the trends that are exacerbating the UK’s driver shortage and how their partnership with Manpower will make the difference.

 All industries are seeing the impact of digitisation, but it has already transformed the logistics industry in many ways.
 How do you see technology impacting the sector in the years ahead, and in what ways do you think this will affect workers?